Dusty Groove – 1120 North Ashland Ave., Wicker Park, Chicago, IL 60622

 It was featured in Rolling Stone’s 2010 list of the best 31 record stores in the US.
 It also has it’s own Wikipedia page, describing the founding of the store and its history.
 And quite a website too, I’m told.

 And from Tap Records, here’s an interview with Rick Wojcik, one of the store’s owners, about the store and its history.
+They also run a reissue label.

 And what did I get while I was there?
 I thought you’d never ask –